cas-bioinf/rboAnalyzer/docs/help.md

-# RNA BLAST ANALYZE pipeline
+# rboAnalyzer
 ## Introduction
-This pipeline is meant as a complementary step when using BLAST algorithm to search non-coding RNA (ncRNA) with secondary structure.
+rboAnalyzer is pipeline meant as a complementary step when using BLAST algorithm to search non-coding RNA (ncRNA) with secondary structure.
 As the BLAST is general sequence alignment algorithm, it's results (output) is missing some very useful features in context of ncRNAs.